tivonio/Credit_Line_Increase/README.md

 * **Hyperparameters or other settings of your model:** max_depth = 12

 ### Quantitative analysis:
 * **Metrics used to evaluate the model and final figures:
+  * Training AUC: 0.78
+  * Validation AUC: 0.75
+  * Test AUC: 0.74
+  * Asian-to-White AIR: 1.00
+  * Black-to-White AIR: 0.85
+  * Female-to-Male AIR: 1.02
+  * Hispanic-to-White AIR: 0.83
 * **Training AUC: 0.78
 * **Validation AUC: 0.75
 * **Test AUC: 0.74